shsagir/play-area-sync/docs/install-wordpress-5-pro.md

 WordPress creates an `.htaccess` file during setup on the fly, also see our [.htaccess help](/htaccess).
 With [ephemeral storage](quirks#toc-ephemeral-storage) this will be destroyed during each deployment.
 We'll make the `.htaccess` permanent.
 To do so, open the hidden `.gitignore` file on top level and remove the .htaccess file from being ignored from Git by deleting or commenting the line like so:

 ```
-# other code …

 # WordPress
 web/wp
 #web/.htaccess
-# the line above is no longer in use

-# other code …
 ```

 Next, create an `.htaccess` file with following contents and also place it on top level.